Adedeji-cloud/production-grade-serverless-order-architecture-aws/README.md

 8. High-value orders are processed separately
 9. CloudWatch + SNS send alerts for system failures

+This system is designed using real-world distributed systems principles, not just service integration.

+Key Design Principles

+✔ Loose Coupling
+Services communicate asynchronously via SQS and EventBridge.

+✔ Failure Isolation
+Failures are contained using DLQ without affecting system-wide stability.

+✔ Event-Driven Processing
+All business logic is triggered by events, not direct calls.

+✔ Separation of Concerns
+Each Lambda handles a single responsibility in the pipeline.

+✔ Intelligent Routing Layer
+High-value transactions are separated using EventBridge Pipes for priority processing.

+✔ Observability by Design
+CloudWatch + SNS provide real-time system health visibility.

+🧠 Why this architecture is “production-grade”

+Most basic systems only handle:

+✔ request → process → response

+This system handles:

+✔ asynchronous processing
+✔ retries + failure recovery
+✔ dead-letter isolation
+✔ conditional routing
+✔ real-time monitoring
 ---

 ## 🧩 AWS Services Used